DelwinPrakash/stopwatch/README.md

 A simple, yet functional stopwatch built with HTML, CSS, and JavaScript.

-It's not perfect, but it's working.
+"It's not perfect, but it's working".
 This project is an ongoing effort to create a functional stopwatch and may have room for improvement.

 <strong>Features:</strong>
 - Start, stop, and reset functionality.